-Notes Offered \$500,000,000 aggregate principal amount of % Senior Notes due 2029.
+Notes Offered \$325,000,000 aggregate principal amount of 5.375% Senior Notes due 2025.
 For a detailed description of the notes, see "Description of the Notes."

-Guarantee DCP Midstream, LP will fully and unconditionally guarantee the notes.
-Initially, the notes will not be guaranteed by any of our subsidiaries.
+On July 17, 2018, we issued \$500,000,000 aggregate principal amount of the existing 2025 notes.
+The notes offered hereby will be issued as additional notes under the supplemental indenture governing the existing 2025 notes, will have identical terms, other than the issue date, and will be fully fungible with the existing 2025 notes, treated as a single series for all purposes under the indenture governing the existing 2025 notes, and issued under the same CUSIP number as the existing 2025 notes.
+Upon completion of this offering, \$825,000,000 in aggregate principal amount of the notes will be outstanding.
+Unless the context requires otherwise, references herein to the "notes" include the notes offered hereby and the existing will not be guaranteed by any of our subsidiaries.
 In the future, however, if any of our subsidiaries become guarantors or co-obligors in respect of any of our or DCP's Funded Debt (as defined herein), then such subsidiaries will, jointly and severally, fully and unconditionally, guarantee our payment obligations under the notes.
 See "Description of the Notes-Guarantee."